rschristian/twind-preact-iso/README.md

 ## Acknowledgements

 This is massively based upon the excellent [`@twind/wmr`](https://github.com/tw-in-js/use-twind-with/blob/main/packages/wmr) by [github.com/sastan](https://github.com/sastan).
-I was wanting to extract out my config (as I've written this dozens of times now) and wanted to support Twind v1, which the official Twind integration hasn't been updated for yet (as v1 is still in beta at the time of writing this).
+I was wanting to extract out my config (as I've written this dozens of times now) and wanted to support Twind v1, which the official Twind integration hasn't been updated for.

 ## License